-Boarding Kennel - a commercial establishment where animals are housed overnight for the benefit of the animals owner, but not including zoos, guard dog sites, pet stores, or state inspected Veterinary Hospitals unless specifically offering non-patient boarding services.
+Boarding Kennel - A commercial establishment where animals are housed overnight for the benefit of the animal's owner, but not including zoos, guard dog sites, pet stores, or state inspected Veterinary Hospitals unless specifically offering non-patient boarding services.

-Canine Hybrid - Any canine which results from the breeding of a domestic dog (canus domesticus) with any other canine sub-species, including, but not limited to wolves and coyotes.
+Canine Hybrid - Any canine which results from the breeding of a domestic dog with any other canine sub-species (other than domestic dog), including, but not limited to wolves and coyotes.

-Cock - adult male bird.
+Cock - Adult male bird.

 Cockfighting - An organized event involving one or more cocks and that has the purpose or probable result of one cock inflicting injury on or killing another cock.

 Companion Animal - A dog or cat that is not a Hybrid, kept as a pet by humans.

 Confinement - Detainment or isolation of an animal within an escape-proof building or enclosure and away from other animals and persons.

-Controlled Breeding - Breeding of a companion or domestic animal that follows a breeding plan in efforts to preserve and protect the breed, and producing between zero (o) and four (4) litters yearly only when a litter will enhance the breed and the breeding program.
+Controlled Breeding - Breeding of a companion or domestic animal that follows a breeding plan in efforts to preserve and protect the breed, and producing between zero (0) and three (3) litters yearly only when a litter will enhance the breed and the breeding program.